mserajnik/vmangos-deploy/README.md

 > [!NOTE]
 > The Docker images are built on a daily schedule, unless there have been no
 > new commits to VMaNGOS since the last build.
 Additionally, every Monday, the
-> latest images are rebuilt to ensure software and dependencies are up-to-date,
+> latest images are rebuilt to ensure software and dependencies are up to date,
 > even if there have been no updates to VMaNGOS itself.

 ## Table of contents